AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 Since their approach uses a lot components it is not possible to train the system in a end-to-end fashion.

+The authors of [@takumi] trained a model using a multi-task CNN.
+They not only predict calories but rather add as well an average ingredient word embedding, the type of food and an embedding of the preparation steps of the meal.
+They collected a dataset to train their models but it is not public available.

 <!--
 There's some other papers like [@chokr; @takumi; ].
 Ours is more end to end and also BETTER